 This time of year I get so nostalgic for times past.
-I loved Christmas as a child.
-Baking cookies with my mom while Rudolph was playing on the television are memories that warm me heart and soul.
-My entire world revolved around the entire holiday season.
+Growing up, my entire world revolved around the entire holiday season.
 I still love the holidays, but now it’s not so much about Santa and presents as it is about the food.
 I love to experiment with new recipes.
-Thanksgiving to me is about tradition, but I get to really shake things up in December!

-I love these out-of-the-box fondue recipes from Everyday with Rachael Ray magazine.
-They are kicked up for sure and are destined to be crowd pleasers this holiday season!
+I love these fondue recipes.
+They are destined to be crowdpleasers this holiday season!

 1 garlic clove, peeled and halved